NOYO-HASSU/Projects/README.md

 ### 📌 About this Repository

-This repository contains a collection of Flutter projects that I have developed for various university and commercial use cases.
+This repository contains a collection of Flutter projects that I have developed for my university and commercial use cases.

 ---